-Waterfalls have long been a favorite for us to find.
-The rush of the water, the sound of it’s crash, the beauty in it all.
+Waterfalls have long been a favorite for us to find, but especially on a Smoky Mountains vacation.
+The rush of the water, the sound of its crash, the beauty in it all.
 While I’ve shared a few that we’ve visited before, we found a couple others to experience this time.

 Across the Blue Ridge Parkway from the Looking Glass Rock Overlook at mile post 417 is an almost hidden entrance to a trail.
 Just a short kid-friendly hike opens to a series of upper and lower falls that descend into crystal clear pools.

 Though cold while we were there, I’m sure it would be refreshing in the summer months… but even with the cold waters and chilly air, we still clambered in.
 YOLO, right?!

 This natural, 60-foot flat, sloping boulder waterfall in Pisgah National Forest, is a tourist favorite.
 While it can get busy in the summer month, as sliders line up and wait their turn to ride down and splash into the chilly water (50-60 degrees!), we made our way through the brisk air down the natural water slide anyway… and it was exhilarating.